 - improvisation techniques

 - teaching best practices

-For each section, the Mentee agrees to meet with the Mentors via Zoom once a month.
-This will be a time to go over in-depth the material, questions, comments and furthering knowledge and information.
-Both the Mentor and Mentee agree to one another regarding progress of guidelines, maintain confidentiality and openly exchange feedback with the mentoring relationship.
+For each section, the Mentee agrees to meet with the Mentors via Zoom once a month for approximately 1.5 hours.
+This will be a time to go over in-depth all the resources, materials, questions, videos, and comments.
+Both the Mentors and Mentee agree on a schedule of progress & guidelines, maintaining confidentiality, and openly exchanging feedback.

 Additional Mentorship Opportunities

 - being a camp counselor and participating in the track at CORE Camp;

 - observing the AIT Directors Annual Meeting; and/or